Solutina F (Pheniramine, Naphazoline)

 Availability: Out of stock

-Solutina F eye drops are indicated for symptomatic temporary relief of mild eye irritation, redness and congestion due to external factors, such as dust, pollution, pool water, etc. It is used to treat visual fatigue, blepharitis, conjunctivitis of different etiologies.
+Solutina F is an eye drop indicated for symptomatic temporary relief of mild eye irritation, redness and congestion due to external factors, such as dust, pollution, pool water, etc. It is used to treat visual fatigue, blepharitis, conjunctivitis of different etiologies.
 The drug combines the antihistamine effects of pheniramine with the vasoconstrictive effects of naphazoline.
 Naphazoline hydrochloride is a sympathomimetic receptor agonist that produces vasoconstriction.
 Pheniramine maleate is an H receptor antagonist, which produces antihistaminic effects.
 Currently, this drug is unavailable.
-Here you can search for similar eye drops.

 Indications